My wife suffers from migraine headaches. This article is the result of my search for answers.

 My goal was to find substantive information.
 In this article, I have organized my wife's questions, as well as the answers I found.
 I hope this information will be helpful to you or someone you know who suffers from migraine headaches.

 Multiple Headache Possibilities

-It is important for anyone experiencing signs of migraine to consult a physician.
-Here is a partial list of disorders and diseases that can cause headache: atherosclerosis, stroke, aneurysm, head and neck trauma, blood vessel problems, brain tumor, seizures, high blood pressure, encephalitis, meningitis, and many more.
+It is important for anyone experiencing signs of a migraine to consult a physician.
+Here is a partial list of disorders and diseases that can cause headaches: atherosclerosis, stroke, aneurysm, head and neck trauma, blood vessel problems, brain tumor, seizures, high blood pressure, encephalitis, meningitis, and many more.

 Numbness in Face and Arms